Note

 Worker Recovery#

-RLlib supports self-recovering and elastic WorkerSets for both rollout and evaluation Workers.
+RLlib supports self-recovering and elastic EnvRunnerGroup for both training and evaluation EnvRunner workers.
 This provides fault tolerance at worker level.

-This means that if you have rollout workers sitting on different machines and a machine is pre-empted, RLlib can continue training and evaluation with minimal interruption.
+This means that if you have n EnvRunner workers sitting on different machines and a machine is pre-empted, RLlib can continue training and evaluation with minimal interruption.

 The two properties that RLlib supports here are self-recovery and elasticity:

-• Elasticity: RLlib continues training even when workers are removed.
+• Elasticity: RLlib continues training even when an EnvRunner is removed.
 For example, if an RLlib trial uses spot instances, nodes may be removed from the cluster, potentially resulting in a subset of workers not getting scheduled.
-In this case, RLlib will continue with whatever healthy workers left at a reduced speed.
+In this case, RLlib will continue with whatever healthy EnvRunner instances left at a reduced speed.

-• Self-Recovery: When possible, RLlib will attempt to restore workers that were previously removed.
-During restoration, RLlib sync the latest state before new episodes can be sampled.
+• Self-Recovery: When possible, RLlib will attempt to restore any EnvRunner that was previously removed.
+During restoration, RLlib syncs the latest state over to the restored EnvRunner before new episodes can be sampled.

-Worker fault tolerance can be turned on by setting config recreate_failed_workers to True.
+Worker fault tolerance can be turned on by setting config recreate_failed_env_runners to True.

 RLlib achieves this by utilizing a state-aware and fault tolerant actor manager.
 Under the hood, RLlib relies on Ray Core actor fault tolerance to automatically recover failed worker actors.